LynnAnalytics/LynnAnalytics/README.md

-Hey, I’m Lynn Hughes, I'm a Data Analyst working for Capital One's internal Fraud Department.
+Hey, I’m Lynn Hughes, I'm a Senior Fraud Investigative Analyst working for Capital One's Internal Fraud Department.
 I mostly use my Github enterprise account so this is a bit bare.

 <!---